Crysillion/creativelands/README.md

 Download default.zip, place it into the appropriate Terra directory.
 Unzip if you want to modify anything.

+This pack was intentionally left as being .ZIP'd due to it having over a hundred structures and schematics within it for the custom biome creation.

+You can unzip it using many programs, such as 7Zip and WinRAR.

 # READ ME

 This pack was originally intended for personal use only, but I have since stopped working on Minecraft servers and decided to publish it for public use.